ibm-cloud-docs/cephaas/block_storage_volume_sds_about.md

 ## SDSaaS encryption
 {: #sds-storage-encryption}

 {{site.data.keyword.cloud_notm}} takes the need for security seriously and understands the importance of being able to encrypt data to keep it safe.
 When you create a volume, you can choose to protect the volume by using your own root keys, or use the default IBM-managed encryption.
 Volumes that are created during instance provisioning are encrypted with IBM-managed encryption by default.
-You can edit the volume to use your root keys.
+You can edit the volume to using your root keys.
 After you set up encryption for a volume, you can't change it.

 ## Cancelling your SDSaaS storage service
 {: #sds-cancel-storage}

 If you no longer need a volume, you can cancel it at any time.
 IBM wipes all data before the storage is reused.
-If you have additional compliance requirements such as NIST 800-88 Guidelines for Media Sanitization, you must perform data sanitation procedures before you delete your volumes.
+If you have more compliance requirements such as NIST 800-88 Guidelines for Media Sanitization, you must perform data sanitation procedures before you delete your volumes.

 ## Next steps
 {: #sds-block-storage-about-next-steps}